drmaize/ThermoAlign/README.md

 * [networkx    1.11](https://networkx.github.io/)

-<h2 id="docker">ThermoAlign Docker images</h2>
+<h2 id="docker">ThermoAlign is Dockerized</h2>
 ================================================
-Beyond the source code, the following Docker images are made available:
+Docker is an efficient way to port ThermoAlign across systems and operating systems.
+The following docker images facillitate the deployment of ThermoAlign without the user needing to install any of its components.

 * (i) TA_1.0.0_s is a sample run version containing a small set of sample files that can be used to test ThermoAlign
 * (ii) TA_1.0.0_d is a general distributable version which requires user supplied files
-* (iii) TA_1.0.0_Zm3 is a maize ready version containing all components required for running ThermoAlign as described in this study
+* (iii) TA_1.0.0_Zm3 is a maize-ready version containing all components required for running ThermoAlign as described by Francis et al. #######.

-These docker images help automate deployment of ThermoAlign inside docker containers.
-It is an efficient way to port ThermoAlign across systems and operating systems.

-For optimum performance with large and highly repetitive genomes such as the maize genome, it is highly recommended that the source codes be run natively, with the required dependencies installed on your local machine/cluster.
+Note: for optimum performance with large and highly repetitive genomes such as the maize genome, it may be better to run the source code natively, with each of the required dependencies installed on your local machine or cluster.

 Installing Docker:
 ================================================
-Docker installation can be done by visiting the [official Docker installation page](https://docs.docker.com/engine/installation/) and following the instructions tailored for your operating system.
+Docker installation can be done by visiting the official Docker installation page at: https://docs.docker.com/engine/installation/

-Basic [docker commands](https://goo.gl/TfU9AY) to run software containers such as ThermoAlign can be found [here](https://goo.gl/TfU9AY) or on [docs.docker.com](https://docs.docker.com/).

-To run a docker image as a container that can be accessed via bash:
+Docker commands are described at https://sites.google.com/site/felixfranciersite/blogs/docker or https://docs.docker.com/engine/reference/commandline/.

+Three docker images available:

-    docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash           #(container with a sample genome and sample polymorphism file, for quick testing of ThermoAlign)
+    # Option 1: container with a sample genome and sample polymorphism file, for quick testing of ThermoAlign

-                            OR

-    docker run -t -i drmaize/thermoalign:TA_1.0.0_d /bin/bash           #(a container without any reference genome or polymorphism file)
+    docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash

+    # Option 2: container without any reference genome or polymorphism file (user needs to supply these files)
-                            OR

-    #a maize ready version
+    docker run -t -i drmaize/thermoalign:TA_1.0.0_d /bin/bash

+    # Option 3: maize-ready version
     docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash

-Follow the [Simple run case of a ThermoAlign Docker image](https://github.com/drmaize/ThermoAlign#simple-run-case-of-a-thermoalign-docker-image) to run these Docker images.

-These docker containers may be run on a cluster in interactive mode:
+On a cluster using the qsub batch manager, Docker containers may be run in interactive mode:

     qsub -I -V -N intrctv -l nodes=biomix17:ppn=5